ZhiJuanTang/Castle_Backend/README.md

 This is the Backend part of my final project "Marry in the Dream Castle" in coding bootcamp.
 It's still ongoning with more features and better structures.

-The stacks i am using is
+The stacks i am using is:

 Backend --------------------
 • NodeJS/ExpressJS